ubco-mds-2021-labs/dashboard1-group-a/README.md

 ## Team Members

-- Disha DH: one sentence about you!
+- Disha DH loves cooking, solo travelling and bagpacking.
 - Gavin Grochowski is busy trying to pull the perfect espresso shot.
 - Kristy Phipps loves to dance, cuddle puppies and to learn cool new stuff!
 - Yilin Sun likes reading and coding but hate leetcode.